eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 Used Path: `shacl:pattern`

 ### Regex Flags

 An optional string of flags for the regular expression pattern (e.g. 'i' for case-insensitive mode)

 Used Path: `shacl:flags`

 ### Languages allowed

 This limits the given Literals to a list of languages.
-This property works only in combination with the datatype rdf:langString.
+This property works only in combination with the datatype `rdf:langString`.
 Note that the expression for this property only allows for '2 Char ISO-639-1-Codes' only (no sub-tags).

 Used Path: `shui:languageIn`

 ### Languages Unique